lucasahli/dockernode/src/core/components/reminderContext/application/README.md

 The Application Layer is what connects your domain model to the outside world.
+Use cases are designed to be reusable and independent of any specific presentation layer.
+They encapsulate complex business rules and can be easily tested in isolation.
 Use cases are **concrete implementations of the ports** (which are mostly controllers)

 Use cases make use of the domain.
 This means